slothsoft/example-jdbc/README.md

 ##  Tutorial

 What I want to do today is to show how to create a simple connection to a database using JDBC, all the while displaying some architectural best practices.
-The source code is stored via GitHub (link at the end).
+The example code will create, read, update and delete games into our own database.

-This tutorial works for many different types of databases, most importantly relational databases (these using SQL).
+This tutorial works for many different types of databases, most importantly relational databases (the ones using SQL).
 I decided to use SQLite, because I need it for my current project and it's the smallest implementation for the use case.
 You are free to use whatever you feel like, due to the power of JDBC.

 ### What is JDBC